 Our outreach programme Show On The Road, a performing arts educational project, is being delivered to nine schools in the Hebrides, supported by The Bridge Awards and The Waterfall Fund.

 Dinner With Shakespeare was performed by a 42 strong Youth Theatre cast to a full audience, over two nights.

 Dark Vanilla Jungle, by Phillip Ridley - Directed, Stage Designed and Performed by three young women, Kate Stevens, Ruth Darling and Flora Thomasson, all alum of Mull Youth Theatre.
 The performance toured the central belt of Scotland in 2019, to great acclaim.

-We wil be delivering a Kid's Fringe Book Festival through Storytelling Sessions with authors Colin MacIntyre and Ben Blathwayt on Saturday October 26 2019.
+We delivered a Kid's Fringe Book Festival through Storytelling Sessions with authors Colin MacIntyre and Ben Blathwayt in October 2019.

 Our community work to an intergenerational audience takes the form of a variety of weekly classes in dance, drama, art, music and storytelling in which the participants range in age from 3 to 83.

 All weekly classes are generally full and we do have a waiting list so please check for availability.